-In mental health technology, the following courses must be completed successfully before entering a practicum: MHT1110- Introduction to Social Services, MHT1130 -Interviewing Techniques & Casework, PSY1140-Theories of Personality, MHT1120-Counseling Theory & Techniques, MHT2230- Principles of Addiction, and SOC1120-Social Problems.
-A student may begin a practicum with up to three of the above courses deficient with permission of the Faculty Lead, provided the student's grades are otherwise acceptable.
+In mental health technology, the following courses must be completed successfully before entering a practicum: MHT1110-Introduction to Social Services, MHT1130 -Interviewing Techniques & Casework, PSY1140-Theories of Personality, MHT1120-Counseling Theory & Techniques, MHT2230-Principles of Addiction, and SOC1120-Social Problems.
+A student may begin a practicum with up to three of the above courses deficient with permission of the full-time mental health instructor, provided the student's grades are otherwise acceptable.
 A student must have a cumulative letter grade average of at least "C" (2.0) in all Mental Health Technology courses.